shtaif/iterified/README.md

 The user-provided _executor function_ is invoked with the following arguments:
 - `next(value: T)` - makes the iterable yield the specified value
-- <span id="">`done()` - makes the iterable end</span>
+- `done()` - makes the iterable end
 - `error(err: any)` - makes the iterable error out with the specified error value (and ends it)

 In addition, it may **optionally** return a teardown function for disposing of any state and opened resources that have been used during execution.

-The _executor function_ will be _"lazily"_ executed only upon pulling the first value from any iterator (or `for await...of` loop) of it.
-Any additional iterators obtained from that point on would all feed off the same shared execution of the _executor function_ - every value it yields will be distributed (multicast) down to each active iterator, picking up from the time it was obtained.
-Whenever the last remaining consuming iterator is closed, or alternatively when calling the `done()` callback from within the _executor function_ - it would optionally trigger the teardown function if was given, and close off the _Iterified_ iterable.
-This cycle is repeated again as soon as the _Iterified_ iterable gets reconsumed.
+The _executor function_ will be _"lazily"_ executed only upon pulling the first value from any iterator (or [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop) of the _Iterified_ iterable.
+Any additional iterators obtained from that point on would all feed off the same shared execution of the _executor function_ - every value it yields will be distributed ("multicast") down to each active iterator, picking up from the time it was obtained.
+When the iterable is ended either by the producer (_executor function_ calls `done()` or `error(e)`) or the consumer (the last active iterator is closed) - it may trigger the optionally-given teardown function and close off the _Iterified_ iterable.
+This cycle would **repeat again** as soon as the _Iterified_ iterable gets reconsumed.

 ```ts
 import { iterified } from 'iterified';